About the project

 The neighbouring area is associated with famous cobblers’ fairs.
 The Nusle Brewery appears in the script of Tyl and Škroupa´s play Fidlovačka, where a group of singing brewers walked to the fair from the Nusle Brewery.
 Incidentally, the song "Where My Home Is", later to become the national anthem, also came from this play.

 Since phasing out beer production in the 1960s, when the brewery lost its original function, the site has gradually dilapidated.
 The revitalization of the area will significantly improve the overall environment of this central part of Nusle.
 The new residential development in the northern part directly adjoins classic urban buildings of the Vinohrady Quarter.
-The renovation of the southern part includes the regeneration of the Botič Stream bank with a new spacious foot bridge.
-The reconstructed brewery buildings will provide new premises for shops and services.
-Organic movement in the public space will be facilitated by the restoration of previously extinct streets and passages.
+The reconstruction of the southern part also includes a new footbridge over the Botič Stream.
+It will connect Křesomyslova Street with a new shopping arcade in the reconstructed brewery building, which will bring opportunities for shops and services.
+Organic movement in public space will support the restoration of defunct streets and passages.